craigsilver1337-ship-it/ZKavangard/DEMO_SCRIPT.md

 **Screen**: Return to GitHub repo
 **Narration**:

-> "Chronos Vanguard: the only hackathon project combining multi-agent AI, ZK-STARK privacy, and x402 gasless transactions in a production-ready system.
+> "ZkVanguard: the only hackathon project combining multi-agent AI, ZK-STARK privacy, and x402 gasless transactions in a production-ready system.
 Built for Cronos zkEVM, powered by Crypto.com AI, and ready to deploy.
 Check out the code on GitHub."

 **Visual**:
 - Show GitHub URL prominently